Ultralight Products of California and Utah

 Soaring and Gliding Festivals 1973-1974, a digitized ‘Super 8’ (8 millimetre) film on YouTube by John Elwell.
 Like the Bob Lorey documentary, it was filmed at the Elberta dunes, Michigan:

 Hall Brock gets it wrong in what looks like a nil-wind launch, then gets it right (just) starting at 32 minutes 39 seconds.
 His glider there is blue or purple with white trailing edge panels, red control frame tubing, and plumbing supplies control frame corner brackets as used by Eipper (before Brock’s purpose-made fittings).
-Hall is wearing different gear from the next sequence, so I assume it was in July 1973 when he was 10 years old.
-(A photo of Hall launching two days earlier in Ground Skimmer, July 1973, appears to be of the same glider.)
-That is followed by film of Pete and Hall Brock manhandling Hall’s yellow/green and blue glider up the dune and Hall flying it down to land on the target.
-The latter is the June-July 1974 meet.
+Hall is wearing different gear from his appearance the next sequence, so I assume it was in July 1973 when he was 10 years old.
+A photo of Hall launching two days earlier in Ground Skimmer, July 1973, appears to be of the same glider.
+See also Flying with seagulls in the Torrance Beach page of this site for a screenshot of Hall Brock readying to launch in this glider in 1973.
+That is followed (in the John Elwell film) by Pete and Hall Brock manhandling Hall’s yellow/green and blue glider up the dune and Hall flying it down to land on the target.
+The latter is the June-July 1974 Elberta Dune competition.

 Hall Brock: World Hang Gliding Championships (1975) at Escape Country, California, April 12, 1975 — video on YouTube starting at 1 minute 8 seconds.
 A very short clip of the 12-year-old Hall launching.